Mori-Inc/MCVSPEC/README.md

 ## The WD Mass-Radius Relationship

 MCVSPEC uses a numerical solution to the WD mass-radius relationship following the model of [Hamada and Salpeter (1961)](https://ui.adsabs.harvard.edu/abs/1961ApJ...134..683H/abstract).
 This solution, at discrete points, is stored in a file, `data/mass_radius.txt`, and is interpolated to estimate the mass-radius relationship.
 This file is generated with the python script `data/wd_mass_radius.py` and then converted into a C++ header during the build process.
 Hamada and Salpeter's model depends on the white dwarf composition which is set with the parameters $\mu=\frac{A}{Z}$ and $Z$.
 The default `data/mass_radius.txt` was generated for $\mu=2$ and $Z=6$.
 To generate a different mass-radius relationship simply execute the script with `python wd_mass_radius.py -Z <your_z> -mu <your_mu>` and then rebuild the software.
 One could also test their own mass-radius relationship by generating an identically formatted `data/mass_radius.txt` and rebuilding.

+## A Note on Dipolar Geometry

+Accretion columns with variable cross-sectional area can have, under the right circumstances, non-unique solutions.
+In general, multiple solutions should be excpected when the shock density is small and the cooling rate is low.
+MCVSPEC always chooses the solution which corresponds to the shortest accretion column.
+If no solution exists MCVSPEC will notify the user and abort the fit.